Professor Cosimo De Bari

 Cosimo graduated in Medicine (summa cum laude) from the University of Bari (Italy), where he underwent specialist training in Rheumatology.
 He obtained his PhD from the University of Leuven (Belgium).
 In 2003 Cosimo moved to King's College London, where in 2005 he was awarded an MRC Clinician Scientist Fellowship.
-Since 2007 Cosimo holds a clinical chair in Translational Medicine at the University of Aberdeen.
+Since 2007 Cosimo holds a clinical chair in Experimental Medicine and Rheumatology (previously Translational Medicine) at the University of Aberdeen.

 Cosimo is the founder and director of the Aberdeen Centre for Arthritis and Musculoskeletal Health (awarded “Centre of Excellence in Rheumatology” status by the EULAR), leads the Arthritis and Regenerative Medicine Laboratory, and is deputy director of the Tissue Engineering & Regenerative Therapies Centre Versus Arthritis.

 Cosimo has accepted more than 100 invitations to speak at national and international venues, including international conferences, and universities and institutes in Europe and overseas, or to chair sessions and symposia.
 He takes part in conference organising/program committees such as OARSI.